mercedes-benz/score/docs/features/ai-platform/index.rst

 Linux support (Priority 2) primarily targets non-safety-critical applications, including Generative AI (GenAI) workloads.
 Safety use cases will adhere to the constraints imposed by functional safety requirements, whereas Linux allows for more flexible development.
-All features available on QNX will also support Linux.
+All features available on QNX will also be available on Linux.

 QNX